Collapsed Arctic ice shelf adds 'exclamation point' to dire climate trends, say scientists | CBC News

 However, the pandemic demonstrated "the dire need for more community-led research in the North," Hamilton says.

-Hamilton's work is also trying to support training and skill development so community members can take lead on research questions that are most important to them and their communities.
+Hamilton's work is also trying to support training and skill development so community members can take the lead on research questions that are most important to them and their communities.

 "There's no one more motivated to understand what's happening in the Arctic than communities that are right at the forefront of these changes," Hamilton said.